-(This is a guest article by Karen Schweitzer*)
+(This is an article by Karen Schweitzer*)

 Getting a quality education in accounting doesn’t have to mean spending several months in a classroom and several thousand on tuition.
 There are many free online courses that allow you to learn in your spare time and at your own pace.
 Here is a list of 15 free online accounting courses from top-notch colleges, universities, and educational institutions: